 CD funds are used to pay for contracts with adult literacy providers administered by the Department of Youth and Community Development (DYCD).
-The funded programs offer instruction in literacy, numeracy, and English as a Second Language to participants who lack sufficient mastery of basic educational skills or are unable to speak, read, and/or write the English language well enough to participate in education or training programs conducted in English.
 The fundamental goal of the Adult Literacy Program is to help New Yorkers attain the reading, writing, and communication skills they want and need to gain employment and/or pursue further education.
+The funded programs provide comprehensive instructional and support services to students who are at least 16 years of age, are not enrolled or required to be enrolled in secondary school, and who lack sufficient mastery of basic educational skills or are unable to speak, read, and/or write the English language well enough to participate in education or training programs conducted in English.